Children make traditional Mexican paper cutouts while learning about symmetry in design. For ages 6 to 13. Plan 2 sessions.

 - Explain to the children that they will be changing the texture of their papers to simulate the bark from the Amate tree.

-- Open the papers again, carefully unfolding all the delicate pieces.
+- Open the crumpled papers, carefully unfolding all the delicate pieces.
 With the iron set on high, iron the flattened papers between pieces of waxed paper.
 Be sure to do the ironing on a newspaper pad to protect the work surface and lay a sheet of newspaper on top of the waxed paper to protect the iron.
 Move the iron over the paper slowly, giving the wax a chance to melt.
 (The older children can iron their own cutouts with adult supervision.
 I have the younger children watch as I iron the cutouts for them.)

 - Have the children peel open the waxed paper.
 The melted wax darkens the stiffened paper and gives it a beautiful texture.